Skip to main content

 Conclusion

 In conclusion, Mercans offers comprehensive and compliant Employer of Record (EOR) solutions tailored for businesses operating in Austria.
-With a deep understanding of Austrian labor laws, including compliance with the Labour Inspectorate, Mercans ensures that companies can hire, manage, and pay employees with full confidence in their legal and regulatory obligations.
+With a deep understanding of Austrian labor laws and payroll requirements, Mercans ensures that companies can hire, manage, and pay employees with confidence in their legal and regulatory obligations.
 Whether you’re expanding your operations in Austria, managing a diverse workforce, or looking for a streamlined payroll and benefits solution, Mercans provides the expertise and infrastructure to support your business.
 From visa sponsorship to multi-currency payroll and full data security certifications, Mercans is your trusted partner for navigating the complexities of employment in Austria, allowing you to focus on growth while we handle the administrative and compliance challenges.

 This document was prepared for informational purposes only.
 As local laws & regulations keeps on changing.
 Please consult your tax & legal advisors as well.